History, careers and examples of white-collar crime

 - Fraud examiners and analysts

 Fraud examiners and analysts investigate fraud crimes, where the roles of companies and individuals can widely vary.
 One of the most important places a fraud examiner can be is at a bank, where money is often transferred electronically.
 Fraud examiners can also examine individual cases.
-If you have seen the film Catch me if you Can, you may remember that the basic premise of the movie is that you can forge your way into whatever you want to be.
+If you have seen the film Catch Me if You Can, you may remember that the basic premise of the movie is that you can forge your way into whatever you want to be.

 The film is based on the true story of Frank Abagnale, who figured out that logos and numbers could be changed on checks, which resulted in a substantial amount of forgery and impersonation crimes.
 At the end, he was ultimately caught but because of his expertise in forgery and impersonation, he began to work for the FBI.
 After his white-collar crime career, he used his forgery skills to help banks improve their fraud measures on checks.
-Interesting, right?

 - Insurance investigators